arekmula/robot_localization/README.md

 - Robot isn't rotating and moving forward correctly everytime.
 There's a chance (**0.05**) that robot will stay in the same position when the last command was 'forward' or that robot will not rotate when the last command was 'turnleft' or 'turnright'.
 - Robot's sensors give us information when obstacles were detected.
 But they **aren't perfect** and give us wrong information.
 There's a chance (**0.1**) that sensors will give us wrong information - detects an obstacle when it is not there or not detect an obstacle when it is there.

+# Project requirements:
+- Python 3.6 (might as well work with all of Python3 versions)
+- listed in `requirements.txt`

 # How it works?